• Skip to main content

 The ingredients to make sourdough discard tortillas.
 Each ingredient is labeled with text.
 They include all-purpose flour, kosher salt, sourdough discard, water, and butter.

-Here is how to make these sourdough discard tortillas.
+Here is how to make flour tortillas with sourdough discard.

 Butter cut into flour in a glass mixing bowl.